pooryaparvizi/BioNE/README.md

 &nbsp;

 ## Input files formats
-The input file format to the [Embedding](#2-embedding) is space-delimited edge list file.
-If the edge list file is ready in [this](./output/edgelist_protein_disease.txt) format the user can start from [Embedding](#2-embedding) step.
-However, if the networks are in adjacency matrix format, this pipeline provides the command line to convert adjacency matrix to edge list in section [1.1.
+The input file format to the [Network Embedding](#2-network-embedding) is space-delimited edge list file.
+If the edge list file is ready in [this](./output/edgelist_protein_disease.txt) format the user can start from [Network Embedding](#2-network-embedding) step.
+Otherwise, if the networks are in adjacency matrix format, this pipeline provides the command line to convert adjacency matrix to edge list in section [1.1.
 Convert Adjacency Matrix to Edge List](#11-convert-adjacency-matrix-to-edge-list).
-The adjacency matrix should contain col names and row names, and the format should be space-delimited.
+The adjacency matrix should contain column names and row names, and the format should be space-delimited.
 Click [here](./data/mat_protein_disease.txt) to see sample adjacency matrix.

 &nbsp;